 Alternative Payment Arrangements

-Restoration of Water Service
+Restoration of Residential Water Service

-|1-800-649-7570 (8:30 AM to 4:30PM, Monday through Friday)
+|1-800-649-7570 (8:30 AM to 4:30 PM, Monday through Friday)

-Mail: California Public Utilities Commission, Consumer Affairs Branch
+|California Public Utilities Commission, Consumer Affairs Branch

-505 Van Ness Avenue, Room 2003, San Francisco, CA 94102
+505 Van Ness Avenue, 3rd Floor, San Francisco, CA 94102

 If a customer’s case meets the eligibility criteria, CAB will provide the customer with instructions on how to mail a check or money order to be impounded pending resolution of the case.
 The customer will not have their water service discontinued for nonpayment while an investigation by the CPUC is pending, provided that the customer has followed the procedures for review set forth in Rule No. 10.